Pokemon Scarlet or Violet: Which has the best exclusive Pokemon?

 Since the release of Pokemon Red & Blue in 1996, players have been faced with a tough decision: which version do they buy?
 For those who only plan on picking up one Pokemon game, the choice often boils down to which game has the better version exclusives.

-For the past 25 years, each generation of Pokemon is introduced via a pair of games, and each game has Pokemon that can only be obtained within that title.
-These include box Legendaries, pseudo-Legendaries from previous generations, and a hodgepodge of other fan-favorite Pokemon.
+For the past 25 years, each generation of Pokemon is introduced via a pair of games, and each has Pokemon that can only be obtained within that title.
+These include box Legendaries, pseudo-Legendaries from previous generations, and a mix of other fan-favorite Pokemon.

-And of course, Gen 9’s Pokemon Scarlet & Violet continue this tradition.
+Keeping with tradition, Gen 9’s Pokemon Scarlet & Violet continue this tradition.
 Here is every version exclusive available in each game to make it easier for players to decide which version they want to buy.
+This list also includes every version exclusive in The Hidden Treasure of Area Zero DLC expansion.

 Alternatively, be sure to check out our list of all the new Pokemon in Scarlet & Violet, the new starters, and the Paldea Pokedex, so you can be ready to catch ’em all.

-Ceruledge is one of the Pokemon Violet exclusives.
+Ceruledge is one of the Pokemon Violet exclusives, while Armarouge is a Pokemon Scarlet exclusive

 Contents